nerdingitout/CG-HW3/README.md

 # CG-HW3
-Codes of homeworkS for Intro to Computer Graphics course.
+Codes of homeworks for Intro to Computer Graphics course.

 written by: https://github.com/nerdingitout